 Physical Medicine and Rehabilitation

-Physical Medicine and Rehabilitation (PM&R), also called physiatry, is the branch of medicine concerned with the prevention, diagnosis, and treatment of disorders that may produce temporary or permanent impairment.
+Physical Medicine and Rehabilitation, also called physiatry, is the branch of medicine concerned with the prevention, diagnosis and treatment of disorders that may produce temporary or permanent impairment.

 The physician who specializes in physical medicine and rehabilitation is called a physiatrist.
-A physiatrist treats patients in all age groups and treats problems that touch upon all the major systems in the body.
-These specialists focus on restoring function to people.
+A physiatrist treats patients in all age groups and treats problems that affect the major systems in the body.
+These specialists focus on restoring lost function.

-Physiatrists practice in major rehabilitation centers, acute care hospitals, and outpatient settings.
+University of Maryland physiatrists practice in major rehabilitation centers, acute care hospitals and outpatient settings.
 Their approach to patients requires listening and observing, but also employs the latest technological support to assist in the healing process.
 Physiatrists coordinate the long-term rehabilitation programs for patients with: